 It is the patient who gives sense to the hospital and he has to be in the first place always.
 In the second place, it is the staff that requires adequate ambiances to do their work with the best attitude.
 A third group is a population that goes to the building for different reasons.
 Our conceptual proposal is to do a high, singular and emblematic building.
 We understand the foundation need as an architectonical idea and not a conventional hospital.

--Patient oriented: focus on needs and worries of the patients presented by their families and friends.
+-Patient-oriented: focus on the needs and worries of the patients presented by their families and friends.
 Lowering environmental conditions that generate stress.
-Maintain patient’s dignity and privacy.
+Maintain the patient’s dignity and privacy.
 Comfortable and positive ambiances under the hospitality principles.
 Add life exaltation elements.
-Allow quick changes of technology and treatment protocols.
+Allow quick changes in technology and treatment protocols.
 Divide patients, staff and logistics areas, in terms of flows and organization.
 Staffs time efficiency with the patients as well as the patient’s time in the hospital.

 – Safety: precise control when we have really delimited the private areas from the public ones.